yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/allpreapprovedpermissionsonresourceapp.md

 ---
 title: "allPreApprovedPermissionsOnResourceApp resource type"
-description: "When this type is used, consent are allowed **ONLY** for permissions on the resource app that is specified in the policy"
+description: "Indicates that only permissions on the resource app that is specified in the permissionGrantPreApprovalPolicy are pre-approved for consent."
 author: "yuhko-msft"
 ms.localizationpriority: medium
 ms.prod: "applications"